Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ### Adding Images

-You can add images by clicking on the **+** button in the image widget.
+You can add images by clicking on the **+** button on the image widget.
 This will open up the Image Picker dialog which allows you to select existing images from the image database and add new images from your computer.

 ![Image Picker](../../static/img/views_and_screens/entry_page/image_picker.JPG)